 Avoid medicines that contain decongestants.
 These can lead to a reduction in your milk supply.

 Non-urgent advice: Contact your GP if:

 - your throat is very sore and the pain is not relieved by paracetamol or ibuprofen

 - you have a persistent temperature above 38 degrees Celsius

 - the symptoms have been ongoing for a week or more

 Antihistamines for allergies

 An antihistamine is a type of medicine used to treat allergy symptoms.
 For example, to treat hay fever.

-Before taking an antihistamine, you should speak to your GP or pharmacist.
+Before taking an antihistamine, you should speak to your GP, lactation specialist or pharmacist.
 Tell them you want to continue breastfeeding and manage your allergy.

-Talk to your dentist about medication if you are breastfeeding.
-They may use medication such as local anaesthetic or pain relief.
+Talk to your dentist about medicine if you are breastfeeding.
+They may use medicine such as local anaesthetic or pain relief.
 This depends on the type of dental work involved.